opensquare-network/dotreasury/packages/site/src/pages/UserAgreement/user-agreement.md

 16. We take no responsibility for, and we do not expressly or implicitly endorse, any User Generated Content.
 By submitting your User Generated Content, you represent and warrant that you have all rights, power and authority necessary to grant the rights to such User Generated Content as set out in these Terms.
 As you alone are responsible for your User Generated Content, you may expose yourself to liability if you post or share User Generated Content without all necessary rights.

 17. We do not oversee, monitor or moderate any User Generated Content which is uploaded to the Forum.
-If you become aware of any User Generated Content that breaches clause 4.2 above, please use the report button or contact us on dev@notify.dotreasury.com, providing details of: (i) the date on which it was posted and where it can be found on the Forum; (ii) the name and surname of the author or, if the author is a legal person, the author's business name; (iii) reasons why the content should be deleted; and (vi) copies of any communication with the author (if any).
+If you become aware of any User Generated Content that breaches clause 4.2 above, please use the report button or contact us on hi@opensquare.network, providing details of: (i) the date on which it was posted and where it can be found on the Forum; (ii) the name and surname of the author or, if the author is a legal person, the author's business name; (iii) reasons why the content should be deleted; and (vi) copies of any communication with the author (if any).

 *Viruses*